 On 28 August 1914, Clement visited the Newcastle recruiting office and joined the Royal Field Artillery.
 Having been passed fit for active service, he was mobilised during January 1915 and sent to join the Mediterranean Expeditionary Force in Egypt on 1 July.
 It is unknown which unit Clement was initially assigned to, however, at some point, he joined the 26th Battery, which formed part of the 17th Artillery Brigade in the 29th Division.

 At the time Clement arrived in Egypt, the 26th Battery was serving on the Gallipoli Peninsula and he may have joined them there although unfortunately, his service papers have not survived, so it cannot be ascertained exactly when he was taken on strength.
 In January 1916 the Allies left Gallipoli and returned to Egypt where the brigade prepared to move to the front in France.
-By the end of the month, Clement was based at Suez and embarked for Marseilles at the start of March.
+At the end of the month, Clement was likely based at Suez and would have embarked for Marseilles at the start of March.

 On 6 April the 29th Divisional Artillery relieved the 31st in the Englebelmer Sector, with gun positions situated north of Albert near the village of Mailly Maillet.
 Around 19 May Clement received a gunshot wound in his left foot, and he was subsequently discharged from service almost a year later on 14 May 1917.
 At the time he had been stationed with the 1A Reserve Brigade, which was based in Newcastle and consisted of three reserve batteries.